nolabelventures/nolabelventures.github.io/_posts/2023-03-25-my-journey-transitioning-from-late-stage-to-early-stage-vc.md

 1. **Intros to clients and downstream capital**: as an angel, thanks to the network I had developed at the late stage, I was able to help founders in ways that other investors couldn't.
 For instance, I was very often able to offer the startups i backed access to large potential clients owned by growth or PE funds, as well as access to later stage investors;
 2. **Knowing what great should look like**: having backed a lot of scaled companies who found product-market fit, I knew how to help founders on what they should be targeting and doing to grow and raise further capital;
 3. **Spotting opportunities in VC where others don’t**: being an outsider allowed me to spot opportunities that others in the VC world didn't, likely because they got used to the status-quo.
-One of those overlooked opportunities formed the thesis of my fund, No Label Ventures: backing immigrant founders in Europe and sponsoring their visas.
+One of those overlooked opportunities formed the thesis of my VC fund, **No Label Ventures**: backing immigrant founders in Europe and sponsoring their visas.

 I also discovered **some other interesting differences between early-stage and late-stage** investing.
 A couple I would highlight: